-1. Provide, as part of each campus(es) established on-campus orientation program, education and prevention information about sexual assault.
-The information shall be developed in collaboration with campus-based and community-based victim advocacy organizations.
+A. Provide, as part of each campus(es)' established on-campus orientation program, education, and prevention, and outreach information about, domestic violence, dating violence, sexual assault, and stalking.
+The information shall be developed in collaboration with campus-based and community-based victim advocacy organizations, and shall include the District's sexual assault policy and prevention strategies including empowerment programming for victim prevention, awareness raising campaigns, primary prevention, bystander intervention, and risk reduction.